VeeamHub/veeam-nutanix/vb_for_nutanix_ahv_5.0/PowerShell/Readme.md

-Unofficial script to perform Instant Recovery for Nutanix AHV via PowerShell
+Unofficial script to perform Instant Recovery for Nutanix AHV via PowerShell.
+Works for VBR 12.1+ and appliance 5.0+

 **There are 2 files here:**
 * **VeeamNutanixUnofficialV5.psm1** -- a module which implements publish/unpublish and a few other operations